risafletcher/OSU-CS161/README.md

-*_Assignments may be posted after their due date.
-I’m still on the fence about this._
+*_Assignments will be posted after their due date.
+I’m available on [Slack](class-cs161-400-su19.slack.com) for help, if I can help, that is._